apigee-labs/rapier/README.md

 consists of 'end-points' with 'parameters' (i.e. a more traditional service-oriented model), you may find the Rapier approach does not fit with your mental model.

-You define an API with Rapier by specifying in YAML the entities and relationships that describe the resources of the API.
+You specify an API with Rapier by specifying in YAML the entities and relationships that describe the resources of the API.
 The details of the API's
 HTTP messages are deduced from this specification using the standard patterns described in the HTTP standard specifications, plus a few conventions that we have added.
-In the future we will allow more options for these conventions - for now they are mostly fixed.
+In the future we will allow more options for these add-on conventions - for now they are mostly fixed.

 Rapier is for specifying new APIs.
 You will not be able to describe existing APIs with Rapier unless that API used the same conventions that Rapier does and was absolutely consistent in applying them.